jslove/xap_controller/README.md

 * path: serial device path (can be a virtual serial port, using socat for example)
 * name: the name of the platform instance
 * stereo: 1=stereo, 0=mono  If stereo=1, each action will be performed twice on the input (output) and input (output)+1
-* baud: baud rate of serial port, default=38400
+* baud: baud rate of serial port, default=38400, 9600, 19200, 57600
-* scan_interval: how often to scan the unit for changes
+* scan_interval: how often to scan the unit for changes (deprecated)